whitfieldsdad/edgescan-api-client/README.md

 ### General usage

+There are two different ways to interact with this module:
+- Via the command line; or
+- Via Python

-#### Command line
+#### Command line interface

-After installing this package you can access the command line interface as follows:
+Using `poetry`:

 ```shell
 $ poetry run edgescan